 The first step?
 Take everything off your countertops—yes, everything.
 Then, sort items into three piles:

-If it’s in the rarely used category, it doesn’t belong on the countertop.
+If an item falls into the “rarely used” category, it simply doesn’t belong on the countertop.
 Store it, donate it, or admit it’s time to let it go.
+Once the physical clutter is gone, mastering how to clean countertops becomes a matter of maintenance rather than a deep-cleaning chore.

-The One-Touch Rule – If I pick something up, I have to put it where it belongs immediately.
+- The One-Touch Rule: If I pick something up, I have to put it where it belongs immediately.
 No more setting things down “for later.”
+Later is where the disaster zone begins.

 Now, instead of clutter, I see space, simplicity, and sanity.
-And trust me, once you clear those counters, you’ll never want to go back.
+Trust me, once you learn how to clean countertops with a plan and clear those surfaces for good, you’ll never want to go back.
+It’s not just about a clean kitchen; it’s about starting every morning with a clear head.

 Clutter or Keeper?
 Let’s Settle This!

-We’ve all been there—standing in front of our kitchen counters, wondering if that smoothie blender really deserves its spot or if it’s time to let go of the spice rack we haven’t touched in a year.
+We’ve all been there—standing in front of our kitchen counters, wondering if that smoothie blender really deserves its prime real estate or if it’s finally time to let go of the spice rack we haven’t touched in a year.
+When you’re learning how to clean countertops effectively, the hardest part isn’t the scrubbing—it’s the deciding.

-It’s time to find out once and for all—Clutter or Keeper?
-Take our quiz, vote on your favorite (or most questionable) countertop items, and see where you stand.
-Spoiler: there are no right answers, just good intentions.
+It’s time to find out once and for all where your loyalty lies.
+Take our mini-quiz, vote on your most “questionable” countertop items, and see how your kitchen habits compare to other Neat Freaks.

 Clutter or Keeper?
 Let’s Settle This.